-Sober living homes are an option for those that are recovering from addiction and trying to live their lives sober.
+Sober living homes are an option for those recovering from addiction and trying to live sober lives.

-Sober living homes often called “halfway houses,” function as an important bridge between a traditional in-patient facility such as rehab and the real world.
+Sober living homes often called “halfway houses,” are an important bridge between a traditional in-patient facility such as rehab and the real world.

-Whether someone is looking for sober living homes in California, in Massachusetts, in Florida, or somewhere else, fortunately, these kinds of facilities exist all over the country.
+Whether someone is looking for sober living homes in California, Massachusetts, Florida, or somewhere else, fortunately, these kinds of facilities exist all over the country.

 Sober living homes operate a little differently from a traditional rehab center, so it is essential to understand some of these distinctions.

-For example, at most sober living facilities, the facility itself is not technically a “clinical” facility.
+For example, at most sober living facilities, the facility is not technically a “clinical” facility.

-They typically do not take insurance, so it is usually paid for out of pocket.
+They typically do not take insurance, so it is usually paid out of pocket.

-This is important to be aware of, especially because these types of programs can be expensive.
+This is important to be aware of, especially because these programs can be expensive.

 However, they can be incredibly beneficial to a recovering addict.

 The expense of the program translates to the care that a member receives.